 As described in the preceding paragraph, we construct the normalizable probability density (\ref{psiquadro}), associated to a Gaussian wave packet in $k_{\alpha}$ and $k_{\phi}$ (running in a small domain around zero), which gives the probability of finding the universe at a certain instant $\xi$ per unit of spatial coordinates $\alpha$ and $\phi$.

 In Fig.(\ref{tretempi}) we observe a very peculiar feature concerning a progressive localization of the wave packet from the singularity toward the expanding universe.
-Thus, we see that a spontaneous mechanism of classicization emerges.
+Thus, we see that a spontaneous mechanism of classicalization emerges.